tvalletta/web-apis-presentation/README.md

-this-presentation
+web-apis-presentation
 =================

-A short presentation on JavaScript's this keyword using impress.js

-View the presentation here: http://tvalletta.github.com/this-presentation/#/title
+A presentation about the many web apis, what they do, and how to use them